YanweiJIN/PUBH7405/README.md

 ### About Block Notes:
 I’ve organized our class notes and placed the PDF versions in the "Block-notes" folder.
 As I’m still learning statistics, there may be some mistakes in the notes.
 Please feel free to comment or contribute by editing the LaTeX code in the "Block-Latex" folder, or reach out to me at yanweijin68@gmail.com for corrections.
-  - Block 1's changes are located on the last pages of the document.
+  - [Download the Block-1-notes](https://raw.githubusercontent.com/yanweijin/PUBH7405/main/Block-notes/Block1-notes-yj.pdf) Block 1's changes are located on the last pages of the document.

 ### About Homework and Exercises:
 Let’s collaborate by sharing ideas, discussing, and solving homework and exercise problems together!